-In January 2016, we initiated a Phase 1/1b clinical trial for CPI-444 in which we administer CPI-444 as a single agent and in combination with TECENTRIQ.
-In this ongoing trial, we plan to enroll patients with many different types of cancer, and while we recently completed enrollment in the dose-selection part of the trial, it may be difficult to enroll such a diverse group of patients in subsequent parts of the trial.
-For instance, there will be ten different treatment cohorts in the clinical trial and it may not be possible to fully enroll all the cohorts or any expansions thereof.
+In January 2016, we initiated a Phase 1/1b clinical trial for CPI-444 in which we administer CPI-444 as a single agent and in combination with Tecentriq (atezolizumab).
+In this ongoing trial, we have enrolled and plan to continue to enroll patients with many different types of cancer, and while we completed enrollment in the dose-selection part of the trial in November 2016, it may be difficult to enroll such a diverse group of patients in subsequent parts of the trial.
+For instance, there are ten different treatment cohorts in the clinical trial, four of which have been expanded from fourteen patients to twenty-six patients, and it may not be possible to fully enroll all the cohorts or any expansions thereof.
 Furthermore, if patients are unwilling to participate in our studies for any reason, including the existence of competitive clinical trials for similar patient populations or the availability of approved therapies, the timeline for recruiting subjects, conducting studies and obtaining regulatory approval of our product candidates may be delayed.
 Our inability to enroll a sufficient number of subjects for any of our future clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.